spirali/elsie/docs/userguide/shapes.md

 the ellipse.
 You can find more about this attribute [here](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dasharray).
 - `bg_color=<str or None>`: Color used to fill the ellipse.
+- `rotation=<number>`: Rotate the ellipse by the given number of degrees clockwise around its center.

 An example of drawing an ellipse:
 ```elsie